-If this feature is set to Instant\Off, the system will power off immediately as soon as the user presses the power button.
-If this feature is set to 4\Second\Override, the system will power off when the user presses the power button for 4 seconds or longer.
-The options are Instant\Off and 4\Second\Override.
+If set to Instant Off, the system will power off immediately as soon as the user hits the power button.
+If set to 4 Seconds Override, the system will power off when the user presses the power button for 4 seconds or longer.
+The options are InstantOff and 4 Seconds Override